You’ve Probably Overlooked the Bologna Apennines. Here’s Where to Go.

 A cherry tree in bloom in the Corno alle Scale regional park / Photo: Francesco de Marco via Shutterstock

 The wild and densely forested Bologna Apennines begin roughly at the southern walls of Bologna and extend all the way to the Tuscan border.
 Historically a place of exchange and transit, the area was hit particularly hard during World War II when the Nazis chose it as the site of the Gothic Line, a series of defenses intended to stop the Allied advance north.
-The Bologna Apennines were where many of the most brutal battles took place, and though some were reduced to rubble and quickly rebuilt in a utilitarian style after the war, others survived mostly unscathed.
+The Bologna Apennines were where many of the most brutal battles took place, and though some villages were reduced to rubble and quickly rebuilt in a utilitarian style after the war, others survived mostly unscathed.

 With its green hills and snowy mountains, this idyllic setting is home to some of the loveliest villages in the northern Apennines.
 Many are relatively undiscovered, while others are popular weekend retreats for the bolognesi, who are fiercely loyal to “their” patches of the Apennines.
 Here are a few to check out this fall and beyond.